awsr/PS-StreamXRef/docs/Find-TwitchXRef.md

 Required: False
 Position: Named
 Default value: 10
-Accept pipeline input: True (ByPropertyName)
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Offset
-Number of results to offset the search range by.
+Specifies the number of results to offset the search range by.
 Default: 0

 (Useful if the source is older than 100 results.)